-Graduate students are noteligible for paid vacation or sick leave.
+Graduate students are not eligible for paid vacation or sick leave.

-Travel: If you are attending a meeting, you must complete a travel form and submit it in advance for approval via Concur through SSO sign on.
+Travel and Leave: If you are attending a meeting or will not be reporting to work, you must complete a travel form and submit it in advance for approval via Concur through SSO sign on.

-Students must follow all State of Texas travel rules, which will be provided to you through your faculty advisor/business office
+Students must follow all State of Texas travel rules, which will be provided to you through Krista McCallum in the main office.